eulerbaby123/Tri-Modal-Anti-UAV/README.md

 # uavRGBTE

-this is the offical code and dataset for uavRGBTE
+this is the offical code and dataset for Tri-Modal Anti-UAV: A Comprehensive Benchmarking Dataset for UAV-Targeted Detection.

 Abstract